alexey-martynov/fault-injection/README.md

 Tests are written with Boost.Test and it is expected that it is available on standard include and library paths.

+The dynamic library support works via registering module's points during process of loading.
+This performed via "constructor" function.
+All modules chained to a list allowing search by space and name.
+This "constructor" function is linked automatically when library is used.

 API
 ---